Tung Ching Chang: Biography

 Tung was born in 1916 into an acupuncture family in Ping Du County, Shandong Province, China, and began his career as an acupuncturist at the early age of 18.
 He served in the Kuo Min Tang (KMT) (Chinese Nationalist Party) army during WWII, and used his skills to help his fellow soldiers.
 In 1949, the Maoists reigned victorious and Nationalists (KMT) retreated to the island of Taiwan, and Tung also left permanently for Taiwan.
 In 1960s, he opened a private acupuncture clinic to practice there.

 Tung's acupuncture techniques were passed down over generations only within the Tung family.
 Tung Ching Chang was the last descendant of the Tung family to practice this unique style, and he decided to accept his first disciple, Lin Ju Chu, outside the Tung family in 1962 in Taipei, Taiwan, bringing the unique style to generations of practitioners to come.
+Dr Lin Ju Chu moved to the USA, where he had only one disciple: Calvin Chien (L.Ac and OMD in California), who now has a clinic in the USA.

 In 1970s, Taiwan began the process of formal licensing for doctors of Chinese medicine, and Tung was denied a license and forced out of practice due to not having formal schooling.
-He soon after passed away in 1975.
+He soon after died in 1975.